SeanaParker/US-Debt-Trends-1993-2023-Analysis-and-Projections/README.md

 ---

 ## Executive Summary
-U.S. public debt grew at an average of 5.13% annually from 2016 to 2019 before surging 19.6% in 2020.
-Growth has slowed since then but remains higher than pre-2020 levels.
-Debt tends to rise the most in January, November, and December, while April through July typically see slower increases.
-At the current pace, total public debt could reach $33 trillion by 2027, though factors like inflation, interest rates, and fiscal policy may impact this projection.
+U.S. public debt grew significantly from 2016 to 2020, with a sharp 19.6% increase in 2020, likely driven by the pandemic and stimulus measures.
+While growth has slowed, it remains elevated compared to pre-pandemic levels, with seasonal spikes occurring in the final months of each year.
+If current trends continue, U.S. public debt could reach $33 trillion by 2027, with growth stabilizing between 5-7% annually.
 ---

 ## Insights Deep Dive